 For inquiries please email Ian August, [email protected]

-Faculty members with previous training in the pedagogy of teaching online/hybrid courses and asynchronous online teaching experience at another accredited college or university may qualify for a waiver of the Online Teaching Essentials certification course.
-Please review the list of pre-qualifications listed on this form before completing and submitting the application.
+Faculty members with previous training in the pedagogy of teaching asynchronous online/hybrid courses and asynchronous online teaching experience at another accredited college or university may qualify for a waiver of the Online Teaching Essentials certification course.
+List the pre-qualifications and additional documents here.
 Applications should only be completed by faculty members who are currently teaching at St. John’s University.

+You can complete the form digitally and submit all required documents using the link above.
+All requests must be submitted at least 48 hours prior to the beginning of the semester.
 You will receive a response to your waiver application in approximately two weeks.
-Applications are reviewed in the order that they are received.
+Applications are reviewed in the order in which they are received.

 Advanced Online Teaching Strategies (AOTS) is an OPTIONAL three-week online course covering topics and materials that build upon the teaching techniques covered in the Online Teaching Essentials course.
 AOTS addresses critical areas of online teaching including engagement and interaction, active learning, and authentic assessment.